Skip to content

 For a taste of summer all winter long:

-1. Fill a 1-quart freezer bag 1/3 full.
+1. Make enough pesto to fill a 1-quart freezer bag 1/3 full.
 Seal.

 2. Flatten the bag so that the pesto spreads out and fills the bag evenly.
 Freeze.